Updated on September 21st, 2020

 University buildings are now only accessible with a key.
 As before, contact between colleagues must be reduced to an absolute minimum.
 Work should be done from home as much as possible.

-Universities are encouraged to maximize the opportunity for their employees to work from home.
-Essential functions at the respective institutions must be maintained while doing so.
-The organisation of home-office employment should be discussed with supervisors.
+Universities are encouraged to make the most of opportunities for their employees to work from home.
+In doing so, the necessary functionality of the respective institution must be guaranteed.
+The organization of home office employment must be discussed with the supervisors.

-On April 29th the Home Office policy was extended until June 15th, 2020.
-The extension of the permitted working hours from 6:00 to 21:00 also remains in effect.
+On September 21, the home office regulation was revocably extended until February 28, 2021.
+The extension of the framework working hours to 6:00 to 21:00 hours also remains in place.

-Discussions, meetings ,and committee work should be conducted as much as possible by telephone or via the BigBlueButton web conference system.
+Meetings, conferences and committee work should be conducted as far as possible by telephone or via the BigBlueButton web conference system.

 Business travel will only be approved if it is absolutely necessary.